azhurb/RoboND-DeepLearning-Project/writeup.md

 ### Encoder

 The Encoder part extracts features from the image.
 A deeper encoder, more complex shapes that it can extract.
 We will use Separable Convolutions.
 This is a technique that reduces the number of parameters needed, thus increasing efficiency for the encoder network.
+The number of filters/feature maps for a given convolutional layer tends to be chosen based on empirical performance rather on theoretical justifications.
+It is usually more efficient to build a network deeper than wider.
+Therefore, if the chosen values of the number of filters did not help to achieve the desired result, I would add another layer.

 ```python
 def encoder_block(input_layer, filters, strides):